 The Solar Investment Tax Credit

-In order to encourage the growth of solar energy, the federal government implemented an incentive programs in the form of tax returns for a portion of the price of the solar energy system.
-The Solar Investment Tax Credit was put into place to invigorate the market and encourage further research in solar energy, in hopes that the price of solar would be driven down and the credit could be phased out.
+In order to encourage the growth of solar energy, the federal government implemented an incentive program in the form of tax credit for a portion of the price of the solar energy system.
+The Solar Investment Tax Credit was put into place to invigorate the market and encourage further research and development in solar energy, in hopes that the price of solar would be driven down and the credit could be phased out.
 When the credit was established by the Energy Policy Act of 2005, it was only supposed to last for 2 years.
 After an extension, the end date was set for 2016.
 That is until experts pushed for another 5 years of the credit so the industry could fully mature.
 Here are the details as it currently stands.

 - Changes in the Credit Percentage

 The ITC is currently at a 26% tax credit for residential and commercial solar properties.
 The commercial solar credit can be applied to both commercial customer sited solar systems as well as large scale utility systems such as solar farms.
 The solar industry in the U.S. has grown by more than 10,000% with the help of ITC being implemented in 2006.

 - 2016 to 2019: The tax credit allowed residential and commercial solar owners to deduct 30% of the costs for their system.

 - 2020: Owners of residential and commercial solar are able to deduct 26% from the cost of their system.